JMyrtil/reading-notes/README.md

 Note to self:

--Never be comfortable
+- Never be comfortable

--Always be humble
+- Always be humble

--If you think you know everyhthing you know nothing
+- If you think you know everyhthing you know nothing